 How Long Should Your Film Sit in the Liquid?

 It all depends on what you want to do.
 Some photographers keep the roll in the liquid(s) for a few hours, and others might keep it in longer, such as a few days.
 I kept the film in the liquids for my souping recipes in this post for 24 hours.

 You can boil your film soup.
 I haven’t tried this yet, and unsure if I will.
 Something about boiling my film doesn’t sit well with me, but hey, if you want to try, go for it!

 If you plan to boil your soup recipe, you will probably want to boil it for a few minutes instead of letting it simmer for hours on end.

 Once you finish souping, rinse the roll(s) thoroughly with cold water to stop the chemical reactions from the souping process.

-If you plan to develop the souped film at home, you can develop it right away or wait for the roll to dry.
-I dried my film for a week in a bag of rice before developing them at home.
+If you plan to develop the souped film at home, you can develop it immediately or wait for the roll to dry.
+I dried my film for a week in a bag of rice before developing at home.
+Why did I wait?
 It’s more challenging to get the wet film onto the film-developing reel.

 As mentioned above, if you take your souped film to a lab, you will want to make sure the lab can develop it and that the roll is completely dry beforehand.

 For the film that I shot at Gibbs Gardens, I kept my two film soup recipes simple: